Wilfrick/Hanab-Convention/README.md

 This is primarily intended to be a convention for three or four players, although I have high hopes that most of this should work for other incarnations of the game (especially five players).

-To be clear, I have taken many ideas from [Hypen-ated's convention](https://github.com/Zamiell/hanabi-conventions), so quite a lot of what I write here may well reference the fact that we do things "the same" or "differently" to this convention.
+To be clear, I have taken many ideas from [Hyphen-ated's convention](https://github.com/Zamiell/hanabi-conventions), so quite a lot of what I write here may well reference the fact that we do things "the same" or "differently" to this convention.